-Brooklyn Decker and Whitney Casey are quite the entrepreneurial pair.
-Decker, an actress, and Casey, a former broadcast journalist, combined forces to take on an important issue that every person faces daily: getting dressed.
-Decker and Casey saw a white space in the fashion and tech world and developed an app to help people manage their wardrobes.
+Brooklyn Decker, an actress, and Whitney Casey, a former broadcast journalist, combined forces to make something that every person faces daily a lot easier: getting dressed.
+The entrepreneurial pair saw a white space in the fashion and tech world and developed an app to help people manage their wardrobes.

 What company did you start?
 What is its purpose?